terra-money/docs/docs/develop/module-specifications/spec-bank.md

 }
 ```

-The Bank module is used to send coins from one Terra account to another. `MsgSend` is constructed to facilitate the transfer.
+The bank module is used to send coins from one Terra account to another. `MsgSend` is constructed to facilitate the transfer.
 If the balance of coins in the sender `Account` is insufficient or the recipient `Account` is unable to receive the funds via the bank module, the transaction fails.
 Taxes and fees already paid through failed transactions are not refunded.

 ### MsgMultiSend